Airlines would receive US$17 billion in new COVID-19 relief proposal: senator

 WASHINGTON/CHICAGO: U.S. airlines would receive US$17 billion for four months of payroll support under a new US$908 billion bipartisan Senate COVID-19 relief proposal, a spokeswoman for Senator Mark Warner said Tuesday.

-Warner's office said the proposal would also include US$15 billion for transit systems, US$4 billion for airports, US$8 billion for buses and US$1 billion for passenger railroad Amtrak.
+Warner's office said the plan includes US$15 billion for transit systems, US$4 billion for airports, US$8 billion for private buses and US$1 billion for passenger railroad Amtrak.

+The US$45 billion in transportation assistance is designed to provide assistance for four months.
+Congress and President-elect Joe Biden next year can decide if more funds should be approved beyond March, Senator Joe Manchin said.

-The proposal, which does not yet have support of the White House or Congressional leaders, sets aside US$45 billion for the U.S. transportation sector.
+The proposal does not yet have the support of the White House or Congressional leaders.

 American Airlines and United Airlines in October furloughed more than 32,000 workers after a prior US$25 billion payroll assistance program expired.

+Senator Mitt Romney said lawmakers had spoken to Treasury Secretary Steven Mnuchin seeking input on "what was the right number for airlines."

+U.S. passenger airline traffic remains down by more than 60per cent and planes are flying on average just half full.
+Airlines have lost more than US$36 billion in 2020.

-Transit agencies have urged Congress to approve US$32 billion in additional assistance, while Amtrak sought nearly US$3 billion in additional aid.
+Transit agencies have urged Congress to approve US$32 billion in additional assistance, while Amtrak sought nearly US$3 billion in additional aid and has warned of new service and job cuts without further assistance.
+Airports sought another US$10 billion after receiving US$10 billion in April.

-Private U.S. bus companies and others are seeking US$10 billion in government assistance, while U.S airlines are seeking another US$25 billion in payroll support.
+On Monday, the Washington DC-area subway system said it was planning to end weekend train service and cut one-third of bus routes in mid-2021 without new government help.
+Last month, New York said subway and bus services could be cut 40per cent without new help.

+Private U.S. bus companies, school bus and domestic passenger vessel industries have sought US$10 billion in government assistance after massive job losses and made a new urgent appeal on Monday to Congress.